Daily Encouragement Net

 What is Daily Encouragement Net?
 A website, free subscribable email lists, blogs, RSS subscription feeds and podcast with a daily message of hope and encouragement based on the Bible.
 The main feature is a daily devotional perspective, which is written and updated to the site each weekday morning.
 The site also has an extensive collection of spiritual resources with many original writings and photos.

 Who are you?
-Cyberspace can be mysterious and anonymous, so let me tell you a little about me and my family.
+Cyberspace can be mysterious and anonymous, so let us tell you a little about us and our family.

-I am a 58-year-old who lives in Lancaster County in rural south-central Pennsylvania, USA.
-I have been very happily married for 36 years to Brooksyne, with a daughter, Ester.
+We are a married couple living Lancaster County in rural south-central Pennsylvania, USA with our daughter, Ester.
 I am a native of Missouri, Brooksyne is from Oklahoma, and Ester is from Guatemala!
 (You can click on our photo for a larger picture.)

 We consider ourselves online chaplains and normally spend several hours each weekday morning on this aspect of our ministry.
 Brooksyne edits my writings and often adds her own thoughts, a prayer and note.
 We share together on the podcast (audio version).